akoosh/scheduler/README.md

   ```

   This will run the meteor package manager ( similar to doing a apt-get update ) then spin up the scheduler application.
   The app should build and start without any problem; however, there will be no course data yet.
-Run the following commands to insert the data
+Run the following commands to insert the data from the scripts folder.
+Make sure you have meteor running to allow access to the mongo database.
   ```
-  cd scripts
-  mongoimport -h localhost:3001 --db meteor --collection Courses --type json --jsonArray --file courses.json
+  python updateDatabase.py
   ```
 Installation(osx)
 ============